Kartikeyy-pandeyy/performance-analysis/README.md

 |                           | Memory Usage (MB)                  | 317.64    | 380                       |
 |                           | Threads Used                        | 1         | 1                         |
 |                           | MiB                                | 6.457     | 6.2                       |
+## Conclusion
+This study provides a detailed comparison of Docker containers and Virtual Machines, highlighting their respective strengths and trade-offs.
+Docker containers offer faster performance for CPU and I/O-bound tasks, making them ideal for scalable cloud-native applications.
+On the other hand, Virtual Machines excel in resource isolation and stability under heavy workloads.
+Understanding these differences enables system administrators and engineers to choose the most suitable technology for their specific infrastructure needs, optimizing both performance and resource utilization.